open-mmlab/mmsegmentation/docs/en/tutorials/customize_datasets.md

 **Note:** before v0.24.1, except `train`, `val` `test`, `samples_per_gpu` and `workers_per_gpu`, the other keys in `data` must be the input keyword arguments for `dataloader` in pytorch, and the dataloaders used for model training, model validation and model test have same input arguments.
-In v0.24.1, mmseg supports to use `train_dataloader`, `test_dataloaser` and `val_dataloader` to specify different keyword arguments, and still supports overall arguments defination but specific dataloader setting has higher prioty.
+In v0.24.1, mmseg supports to use `train_dataloader`, `test_dataloaser` and `val_dataloader` to specify different keyword arguments, and still supports the overall arguments definition but specific dataloader setting has higher prioty.

 Here is an example for specific dataloader: